For more details see how Full Page Cache Warmer for Magento 2 extension works.

 To solve this problem, clean the Generated folder by running the command below in the Magento root:

 Enable the extension - Set the option to 'yes' to activate the Cache Warmer.
 The option has a 'Global' scope so it is not possible to run the warmer on a certain web store/store view.

-Auto-generate Queue after Cache Flush - Set to yes to automaticly generate warmer queue after cache flushing.
-That's useful as the cache will be warmed up right away and there's no need to wait until this moment comes on schedule.
+Auto-generate Queue after Cache Flush - Set to 'yes' to automatically generate warmer queue after cache flushing.
+That's a useful option, as the cache will be warmed up right away and there's no need to wait until this moment comes on schedule.

 php bin/magento fpc:warmer:process